Thursday, August 28, 2025

 an imaginary unit.

-But I don't know,
+But I still don't know,

 if the bird part of our brains

-only co-signed the seeds
+co-signed the cones

-of language to angle
+of language only to tango

 our tangents towards

-an evergreen music.
+evergreen music.

-as the need inside a needle—
+as the sacred need inside a needle

-whether record or pine
+—whether record or pine—

-—to sow slivers of air
+to sow slivers of air

-into some sense of song?
+into meters of song?

 Have you ever smelled oil